aenemenate/tw-text-edit/README.md

 # tw-text-edit
-  A cross-platform barebone terminal-like text editor written in C++.
+  A simple cross-platform barebone faux-terminal text editor written in C++.
-I am approaching development in this way: only implementing a feature as needed and if I can make a clear statement for its use, or otherwise produce a valid use case.
-Furthermore, every feature will be implemented according to standard Windows design philosophy, which means file menus, right click context menus, and standard key commands.
-I made it this way because I prefer it this way.
+Every feature uses a standard key combination, and there is no needless complexity.
+Mouse support is included, but not necessary.
+All features are accessible through the keyboard.

-  Niceties: custom & preincluded theme files, integration with windows file explorer, mouse support.
+  Niceties: custom & preincluded theme files, integration with windows file explorer, runs batch files, mouse support.

   Eventually I would like this to function as a complete development environment for Windows and Linux, simply so I can use it myself.
 In order to achieve this end it should be user customizeable, which means extensible syntax highlighting and build pipelines.
-I plan to implement syntax highlighting using [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol)
+I plan to implement syntax highlighting using [LSP](https://en.wikipedia.org/wiki/Language_Server_Protocol).
 It will also need to support project files, git operations, and possibly code/folder generation.